containerbuildsystem/cachito/README.md

   `value` must be a string which specifies the value of the environment variable.
 The `kind` must also be a string which specifies the type of value, either `"path"` or `"literal"`.
 Check `cachito/workers/config.py::Config` for the default value of this configuration.
-* `cachito_download_timeout` - the timeout when downloading application source archives from sources such as GitHub.
-The default is `120` seconds.
 * `cachito_gomod_ignore_missing_gomod_file` - if `True` and the request specifies the `gomod` package manager but there is no `go.mod` file present in the repository, Cachito will skip the `gomod` package manager for the request.
 If `False`, the request will fail if the `go.mod`